 The roles of project manager and BIM manager are similar but have different focuses.
 So, What is the role of BIM project manager?

 A project manager is mainly focused on getting the job done on time and budget and making sure the client is happy.
+On the other hand, a BIM manager is all about the digital side of things.

 A BIM manager needs to work closely with the project manager to make sure all the BIM processes fit in with the overall goals of the project.
+This teamwork is essential for getting modern construction projects done right, where digital and physical elements are becoming mixed together.

 While both roles are important, the specialisation of the BIM manager allows for a deeper focus on technology and data management, which are becoming increasingly vital for delivering successful projects.
+This shows why both roles are important on complex projects, especially in Australia where construction is becoming more tech-focused.

 In Closing